-In December 2012, Falcon entered into a cooperation agreement with Chevron Business Development South Africa Limited ("Chevron") to jointly seek unconventional exploration opportunities in the Karoo Basin.
-The Chevron agreement provides for Falcon to work with Chevron for a period of five years to jointly seek to obtain exploration rights in the Karoo Basin subject to the parties mutually agreeing participation terms applicable to each right.
-As part of the Chevron agreement, Chevron made a cash payment to Falcon of \$1 million in February 2013 as a contribution to past costs.
+In December 2012, Falcon entered a cooperation agreement with Chevron Business Development South Africa Limited ("Chevron") to jointly seek unconventional exploration opportunities and obtain exploration rights in the Karoo Basin over a period of five years, subject to the parties mutually agreeing participation terms applicable to each right.
+As part of the agreement, Chevron made a cash payment to Falcon of \$1 million in February 2013, as a contribution to past costs.
+The cooperation agreement terminated in December 2017 at the end of the five-year exclusivity period.